Debt Consolidation (what to consider + real life stories included)

 Step 1: Find a non-profit debt consolidation firm

-Non-profit debt consolidation firms are 501(c)(3) organizations that help provide you with consolidation services, credit counseling, and will even negotiate with your creditors for you.
+Non-profit debt consolidation firms are 501(c)(3) organizations that help provide consolidation services and credit counseling and will even negotiate with your creditors for you.

 The best part: They do so with little to no costs to you since they’re funded by third-party sources such as donations and grants.

 Unfortunately, even scammers and bad consolidation services have non-profit status.
-So you’ll have to do your research into finding a reputable one.
+So, you’ll have to do your research to find a reputable one.

 Two good signs a non-profit debt consolidation firm is the real deal:

-• Non-profit status.
-This might seem like a no-brainer but it still needs to be said: Ask them for verification of their non-profit status.
-Too many scam companies pretend they’re non-profits in order to lure people in.
+• Non-profit status: This might seem like a no-brainer, but it still needs to be said: Ask them to verify their non-profit status.
+Too many scam companies pretend they’re non-profits to lure people in.
 Don’t be one of those people.

 Make a list of 5 to 10 non-profit debt consolidation firms.
 Spend the next week calling each of them and getting a consultation on your situation and what they can do for you.

 A good non-profit will spend about an hour on your consultation.
-Beware of any organization that wants to take your money and put you into a plan right away.
+Beware of any organization wanting to take your money and put you into a plan immediately.
 They are NOT looking out for your best interests.

 The world wants you to be vanilla...